FleksySDK/PredictiveTextSDK/Integration/PredictiveSDK-iOS/README.md

-# iOS-Fleksy-Core-Sample
+# iOS-Predictive-SDK-Sample

 ## Description

-This repository consists of a demo app for the Fleksy Core SDK package.
+This repository consists of a demo app for the Fleksy Predictive SDK package.

 ## Requirements